Principal minors of tree distance matrices

 The idea to consider an $\boldm$-like vector as a ``curvature'' also appears in \cite{steinerberger}, which motivates the terminology by proving graph-theoretic analogues of some curvature-related theorems in differential geometry.
 The results in \S\ref{sec:distance_prelim} regarding the signature of the matrices $D[S]$ can be considered special discrete cases of the {\em Dirichlet pairing} defined by Baker and Rumely~\cite{baker-rumely}.

 Amini studies ratios of Symanzik polynomials in \cite{amini}, similar to the ratio appearing in \eqref{eq:det-cof-symanzik}, motivated by quantum field theory and the calculation of Feynman amplitudes~\cite{amini-bloch-etal}.
-Amini's results apply for Symanzik polynomials on an arbitrary graph, in contrast to \eqref{eq:det-cof-symanzik} where the revelant graph is a vertex-quotient of a tree.
+Amini's results apply for Symanzik polynomials on an arbitrary graph, in contrast to \eqref{eq:det-cof-symanzik} where the relevant graph is a vertex-quotient of a tree.
 The first Symanzik polynomial can be computed using Kirchhoff's celebrated matrix-tree theorem.
 The second Symanzik polynomial can similarly be calculated via determinant of the generalized Laplacian matrix; see \cite[Section 1.1]{amini} and \cite[Theorem 7.1]{brown}.

 In \cite{gutierrez-lillo}, Guti\'{e}rrez and Lillo observe that Theorem~\ref{thm:main} can be expressed as

 through some straightforward algebraic manipulation, while also providing a new proof for this result using a nice combinatorial argument involving sign-reversing involutions on collections of paths in $G$.